 The final advantage of the vertical mastopexy is that it allows for the simultaneous incorporation of an implant without compromising the survivability of the nipple and areola.

-A 41-year-old female patient who underwent bilateral breast surgery revision to fix poor areola scarring after a breast lift.
+A 41-year-old female patient who underwent bilateral breast surgery revision to fix poor areola scarring after breast lift.